PdrPaez/multi-tenant-saas-platform/README.md

 Detailed decisions and threat model live in [`docs/`](docs/).

 Docker is intentionally not part of the local workflow.
 PostgreSQL remains mandatory because SQLite cannot execute or prove the required RLS policies.
-The evaluation dataset contains the 14 security scenarios required by the master specification.
+The evaluation dataset covers 14 deterministic tenant-isolation and security scenarios.